arduino/docs-content/content/learn/03.programming/01.variables/variables.md

 [block scope]
 [size of variables]

-[1] In some languages, like Python, types are associated with values, not variable names, and you can assign values of any type to a variable.
+[1] In some languages, like Python®, types are associated with values, not variable names, and you can assign values of any type to a variable.
 This is referred to as *dynamic typing*.